-- promoting the application of UDL principles to maximize learning opportunities for all students, and - guiding local school systems in the use of UDL in the development of curriculum, instructional materials, instructional planning and delivery, professional development, and assessment
+- promoting the application of UDL principles to maximize learning opportunities for all students, and - guiding local school systems in the use of UDL in the development of curriculum, instructional materials, instructional planning and delivery, professional development, and assessment.

 Maryland has worked steadily to implement the recommendations of the task force with fidelity.
 A network of leaders from across the State has formed a UDL network.
 The MSDE will build upon the UDL network in Maryland and experts who are working closely with the MSDE, LSSs and the SWIFT Center to build teacher and school capacity to employ UDL principles.
 It will also leverage the knowledge base resulting from the SPDG work which has integrated UDL principles into an instructional delivery system, Team Based Cycle of Instruction (TBCI) developed in partnership with JHU-CTE.
-This evidence-based instructional delivery system is currently providing access to the mathematics curriculum in SPDG schools.
-This promising practice has yielded increased mathematics achievement for students with disabilities in SPDG schools after one year of implementation.
+This evidence-based instructional delivery system is currently providing access to the mathematics achievement for students with disabilities in SPDG schools.
+This promising practice has yielded increased mathematics achievement for students with disabilities in SPDG schools.
+This promising practice has yielded increased mathematics achievement for students with disabilities in SPDG schools.
+This promising practice has yielded increased mathematics.